saumyapriyam/Linear-Regression-Bike-Sharing-Assignment/README.md

 - statsmodels 0.12.2

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@saumyapriyam] - feel free to contact me!